AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-53583-improves-partial-reindex-performance-category-products-product-categories.md

 feature: Products, Categories
 role: Admin, Developer
 ---
-# ACSD-53583: Improves partial reindex performance for Category Products and Product Categories indexers
+# ACSD-53583: Improve partial reindex performance for Category Products and Product Categories indexers

 The ACSD-53583 patch improves the partial reindex performance of *Category Products* and *Product Categories* indexers.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.39 is installed.
 The patch ID is ACSD-53583.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.